RealmRazer/hollowed_blight/content/World Knowledge/Time/Calender/Calendar.md

 Months reflect the original tenets of [[Numera]].
 Each "year" under the calendar is a reflection of a full pilgrimage that might have been taken by early acolytes.
 As such, the months symbolize the completion of a full journey and the start of a new one.
 In order, the a year is broken down as:

 * [[Nativ]]
-	* The first month of a New Light symbolizes the beginning of a pilgrimage.
 * [[Irementu]]
-	* The month of growth
 * [[Mutio]]
-	* The month of change
 * [[Tulmuus]]
-	* The month of turmoil
 * [[Illuustio]]
-	* The month of enlightenment
 * [[Morti]]
-	* The month of death

 ## Days
+Each day of the calendar is named after one of the original faithful to the [[Numera|Numeran]] order.
+The days of the calendar are as follows:
 * [[Vristan]]
-	*
 * [[Katstan]]
-	* ...
 * [[Wrystan]]
-	* ...
 * [[Pilustan]]
-	* ...
 * [[Radstan]]
-	* ...
 * [[Cridtstan]]
-	* ...
 * [[Montstan]]
-	* ...
 * [[Yorustan]]
-	* ...

 ---
 # Complete Calendar

-Below is a simple display of the complete calendar for _Name3_ of NL 223 .
+Below is a simple display of the complete calendar for [[Klei]] as of NL 223 .
 Each Month is displayed with the proper amount of days for the observed period.
 No leap days or seconds are observed purely for simplicity.

 ### Nativ
 | Vristan | Katstan | Wrystan | Pilustan | Radstan | Cridtstan | Montstan | Yorustan |